Thomascountz/thomascountz/_posts/2020-01-13-third-party-cookies.md

 Often websites don't know that they're aiding advertisers by allowing their site visitors to be tracked, monitored, fingerprinted, and profiled.
 Adding a social network "share" button, a visitor counter/analytics tool, or even deciding to use certain fonts can cause a website's users to become tracked or their existing profiles added to.

-Website developers often use tools & resources built by companies which support major ad networks, like Google, Facebook, and Amazon, but slowly, more an more privacy-conscious alternatives are being developed, like [Font Squirrel](https://www.fontsquirrel.com/) for fonts, and [TinyFeather](/), for analytics.
+Website developers often use tools & resources built by companies which support major ad networks, like Google, Facebook, and Amazon, but slowly, more and more privacy-conscious alternatives are being developed, like [Font Squirrel](https://www.fontsquirrel.com/) for fonts, and [TinyFeather](/), for analytics.

 TinyFeather provides the kinds of analytics that businesses use to improve their products & services _without_ compromising their users' & customers' privacy.
 TinyFeather uses anonymous data—this is data that could never be tied back to an individual—to track a website's performance, not a user's behavior.